fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

     Optimizer(lr=lr, modules=[AdamModule()], regularizers=[LassoRegularizer()])

     ```
-- Chaining several Regularizers: an example with Ridge and Lasso regularizers
+- Chaining several Regularizers: an example with Ridge and Lasso regularizers, and Adam with momentum as the Optimizer.

     ```python
     from fedbiomed.common.optimizers.optimizer import Optimizer